Julia Wilbur: Suffrage efforts

 Before the war, Wilbur spent more time in abolition than woman's rights activities, although always strongly supported economic, social, and political rights for women.
 In 1869, she planned with five other women to register to vote in local elections in Washington.
 They presented a letter to election judges that read, in part, "We know that it is unusual for those of our sex to make such a request.
 We do so because we believe ourselves entitled to the franchise."
 Although the judges refused the request, their effort was covered in the press.

 Later years

 Realizing that work with the Freedmen's Bureau was winding down, Wilbur sought a job with the federal government, a member of the first generation of female government workers.
-She succeeded in obtaining a job as a clerk in the Patent Office, where she worked until she was almost 80 years old.
+In 1865, she moved to Washington, DC and took a job working in the U.S. Patent Office.
+According to a letter written by Wilbur's great-niece, Wilbur was the first woman admitted to work in this office.
+She served as a clerk and worked with the Patent Office until she was almost 80 years old.
+Julia spent her last years living in Washington D.C. with her sister, Frances, until her death in 1895.
 Her obituary reported that she died of "influenza and results" and noted "for many years she engaged in active partisan labor for the cause of freedom."
-She is buried in her family's plot in Avon, New York.